Will Rogers Turnpike: Vinita service plaza

 The Will Rogers Turnpike's most prominent service plaza lies between the toll plaza and the Vinita exit.
 The main feature of this service plaza is a 29,135 sqft McDonald's bridge restaurants spanning the turnpike.
 Customers can view the traffic passing beneath the restaurant from the dining area through windows overlooking the highway.
 At the front of the west anchor stands a statue of Will Rogers.
 A Phillips 66 gas station is also available for both directions of travel at the plaza.

-The architecture of the McDonald's building is dominated by golden arches on both sides of the building that appear from a distance to be not only the corporate symbol of the chain, but the primary supports for a steel arch bridge structure over the turnpike.
-Visitors to the eatery exit from either side of the interstate, and then enter through one of the sides and then proceed to the restaurant level via stairs or an elevator.
+The architecture of the McDonald's building is dominated by golden arches on both sides of the building that appear from a distance to be not only the corporate symbol of the chain but the primary supports for a steel arch bridge structure over the turnpike.
+Visitors to the eatery exit from either side of the interstate, and then enter through one of the sides, and then proceed to the restaurant level via stairs or an elevator.

 The building hosting the McDonald's restaurant was originally built when the turnpike opened in 1957 as one of the Glass House restaurants, owned by the now-defunct Interstate Hosts company.
-Because of this heritage, it is also known as the "Glass House McDonald's" and the "McDonald's Glass House Restaurant". the building originally operated as a Howard Johnson's restaurant.
+Because of this heritage, it is also known as the "Glass House McDonald's" and the "McDonald's Glass House Restaurant".
+The building originally operated as a Howard Johnson's restaurant.

 The McDonald's is purported to be the "world's largest."
 However, the biggest temporary McDonald's in the world was opened during the 2012 Summer Olympics in London, which had 3000 m² but it was demolished after the 2012 Summer Olympics.

 The building and service plaza closed on June 4, 2013, for a complete renovation.
-It reopened on December 22, 2014 with a McDonald's, Subway, and Kum & Go gas stations.
+It reopened on December 22, 2014 with a McDonald's, Subway, and Kum & Go fuel stations.
 It reopened as the Will Rogers Archway.
+The Kum & Go fuel stations were re-branded to Maverik in August 2024 following Kum & Go's acquisition by Maverik's parent company.